Alexander Cunningham: Numismatic interests

 Cunningham assembled a large numismatic collection, but much of this was lost when the steamship he was travelling in, the Indus, was wrecked off the coast of Ceylon in November 1884.
 The British Museum, however, obtained most of the gold and silver coins.
 He had suggested to the Museum that they should use the arch from the Sanchi Stupa to mark the entrance of a new section on Indian history.
 He also published numerous papers in the Journal of the Asiatic Society and the Numismatic Chronicle.

 Family and personal life

 Two of Cunningham's brothers, Francis and Joseph, became well known for their work in British India; while another, Peter, became famous for his Handbook of London (1849).
 Cunningham married Alicia Maria Whish, daughter of Martin Whish, B.C.S., on 30 March 1840.
 The couple had two sons, Lieutenant-Colonel Allan J. C. Cunningham (1842–1928) of the Bengal and Royal Engineers, and Sir Alexander F. D. Cunningham (1852–1935) of the Indian Civil Service.

-Cunningham died on 28 November 1893 at his home in South Kensington and was buried at Kensal Green Cemetery, London.
-His wife had predeceased him.
+Cunningham died on 28 November 1893, at his home in South Kensington and was buried at Kensal Green Cemetery, London.
+His wife predeceased him, in 1870.
 He was survived by his two sons.